lomky/learning/notes/week_4_notes.md

   - If not found, the Global scope will be searched
   - If not found, the variable is `undefined`.

-So, scoping is nested like russian dolls.
+So, scoping is nested like Russian dolls.
 Onions.
 Ogres.
 ```
     ______________________________________
     | _Global_    ____________________   |